Sharanupatil8/Sharanupatil8/README.md

- 💻 Self taught Developer
- 💻 Working on Web & App Development
- 📝 Writing Words, Compiling Code
- 🎯 Goal : To be a better Developer

 # 💫 About Me:
-Self taught
+💻 Self-taught Developer <br>💻 Working on Web  Development<br> 📝 Writing Words, Compiling Code <br>🎯 Goal: To be a better Developer

 ## 🌐 Socials: